krother/Python3_Basics_Tutorial/README.md

-# Python 3 Basics
+# Python 3 Basics Tutorial

 Course material by Dr. Kristian Rother

-with support by Allegra Via, Kaja Milanowska and Anna Philips
+with contributions by Allegra Via, Kaja Milanowska and Anna Philips